Partygate: How Johnson is borrowing straight from the Trump playbook

 Like the former president, our ex-PM seeks to create a myth that there is some sort of vast conspiracy against him (and the people)

 What may we expect from Boris Johnson’s televised lived testimony to a parliamentary committee later this week?
-Certainly some entertainment, and the number of “popcorn” emojis on social media suggests that the great showman and his KC wingman, the learned and formidable Lord Pannick, are expected to help give us a Cup Final atmosphere.
+Certainly, some entertainment – the number of “popcorn” emojis on social media suggests that the great showman and his KC wingman, the learned and formidable Lord Pannick, are expected to help give us a Cup Final atmosphere.

 Fun, but there is a question over how much we’ll learn.
 We do, after all, know that he knew about social gatherings that broke lockdowns rules because he was actually at some of them, including ones not catalogued, for reasons of time in Sue Gray’s report.
 Johnson’s principal defence is that he was neither knowingly nor recklessly lying to the Commons when he told them things about parties that turned out to be fibs.

-His other defence strategy is political – discredit the committee, smear the Sue Gray Report, get allies to dismiss the proceedings as a kangaroo court, mobilise the base to intimidate those involved and generally to distract and confuse affairs in the hope that, once again, he will wriggle his way to freedom.
+His other defence strategy is political: discredit the committee, smear the Sue Gray Report, get allies to dismiss the proceedings as a kangaroo court, mobilise the base to intimidate those involved and generally distract and confuse affairs in the hope that, once again, he will wriggle his way to freedom.

 It is all very Trumpian, as is fitting for a man Donald Trump once called “Britain Trump”.
 Trump too is facing his own troubles, including a Justice Department probe into the insurgency on 6 January and his role in that shameful episode.
 He has also been and has been impeached twice.
 Now Johnson faces the nearest British equivalent to impeachment.